loftuxab/alfresco-community-loftux/root/projects/installer/messages/readme_hr_HR.txt

 Alfresco Language Pack
 ======================

-For release: 1.3
+For release: 2.0

 For locale:  hr_HR (default)

-Ver:         0.1
+Version:     0.1

-Date:        2006-09-18
+Date:        2007-04-02

 ==============================
 Contents of this Language Pack
 ==============================

-*_hr_HR.properties (only two biggest files, partially translated)
+All files that are part of release 2.0 are translated including files that are required for WCM that can be additionally added.

 ============